stpope/CSL7/README.md

 of VU meters and oscilloscopes and combo boxes to select a test suite and specific test to run.
 There's a demo GUI cheat sheet in the Doc folder.

-Here's the demo GUI's Menu List
+Here's the current demo GUI's Menu List

 Oscillator Tests  -  Test_Oscillators.cpp